For UCOP internal applicants, please login to the internal candidate gateway at:Jobs at UCOP

 Salary: $106,500 - $124,200 commensurate with education and experience.

 Benefits: For information on the comprehensive benefits package offered by the University visit: Benefits of Belonging

 HOW TO APPLY

 Please be prepared to attach a cover letter and resume with your application.

 APPLICATION REVIEW DATE

-The first review date for this job is November 4, 2020.
-The position will be open until filled.
+The first review date for this job is February 10, 2021.
+This position will be open until filled.

 Smoke Free Work Environment: The University of California, Office of the President, is smoke & tobacco-free as of January 1, 2014.
 UC Smoke & Tobacco Free Policy